bdaralan/LeagueOfLegendsKeybind/README.md

 ### Toggle Between Keybinds

-Allows players to select one of the saved keybinds before the *game start*.
+Allows players to select one of the saved keybinds before the *game starts*.

 1. Open the app or click on the app status bar icon.
 2. Select one of the saved keybinds.